OpenNMT/OpenNMT/doc/Quickstart.md

 ## Step 3: Translate

-> th evaluate.lua -model demo-model_epochX_PPL.t7 -src_file data/src-test.txt -output_file pred.txt
+> th translate.lua -model demo-model_epochX_PPL.t7 -src_file data/src-test.txt -output_file pred.txt

 Now you have a model which you can use to predict on new data.
 We do this by running beam search.